pinalmdave/refer99_admin/README.md

 This project is an application skeleton for a typical AngularJS web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

 **In This Documentation**